-Turning into their teens, it was much harder for me to exercise authority because of their raging hormones.
+As my kids became teenagers, it became harder for me to exercise authority because of their raging hormones.
 There were days I couldn’t handle the disrespect and I fought anger with more anger.
-The dust finally settled after I learned what God was teaching me.
+The dust only settled after I learned what God was teaching me.

 → Use thinking words, instead of an angry response